rszrama/docjson/README.md

     >>> for idx in range(3):
     >>>     doc = doc.add_note(text='New note #%d' % idx)

-Or edit an existing note...
+Edit an existing note...

     >>> doc = doc.notes[2].edit(completed=True)

+Or delete an existing note…

     >>> doc = doc.notes[0].delete()

 If we attempt to use a form with incorrect parameters, the client library will alert us.

     >>> doc = doc.add_note()
-    SDFSDFSSDGSDFE
+    ValueError: Missing required parameter 'text'

     >>> doc = doc.add_note(foobar='New note')
-    DGDFGDFFD
+    ValueError: Unknown parameter 'foobar'

 #### Searching

-As well as the
+As well as the forms for creating, editing and deleting notes, our document also contains a form for searching the existing notes:

     >>> doc = doc.search(term='garage')
     >>> print doc.notes